Xiguan: Culture

-Apart from its connection to Guangdong's Lingnan and Cantonese culture, Xiguan is famed within China as the site of "Western Learning Spreading East") There are varieties of customs in Xiguan, which are comparatively well conserved among districts in Guangzhou.
+Apart from its connection to Guangdong's Lingnan and Cantonese culture, Xiguan is famed within China as the site of "Eastward spread of Western learning" (西學東漸).
+There are varieties of customs in Xiguan, which are comparatively well conserved among districts in Guangzhou.
 Customs during the Chinese New Year, on Tomb Sweeping Day and Chinese Valentine's Day, during the Mid-Autumn Festival, and at the Winter Solstice are more or less the same as those in other places in Guangzhou.
 During the Dragon Boat Festival, some male residents row dragon boats.